About 12 Rounds Media

 In early 2015 Grant Kauffman launched a media and entertainment production company, 12 Rounds Media, LLC.
 Soon after he was brought in to produce and direct the pilot episode of Your RV Life.
 Not long after, his concept for a docu-follow series called “Million Dollar Rustic” almost landed 12 Rounds Media its first TV show deal.
 While the deal didn’t quite get made, it did open the door for future projects at a number of networks and it established a relationship with the Lorna Dave Agency.

-12 Rounds Media is currently working on a number of show concepts, live event productions featuring professional boxing and MMA, and the launch of a new streaming service.
-All the while they continue to produce numerous television commercials, promotional videos and social media campaigns in the Dallas/Ft.
+Grant recently wrapped shooting on a new show for HBOMax where he serves as on-camera talent, a new role for him.
+12 Rounds Media is currently working on a number of show concepts, including a horror series, live event productions featuring professional boxing and MMA, and the launch of a new streaming service.
+All the while they continue to produce numerous television and social media commercials, promotional videos, and social media campaigns in the Dallas/Ft.
 Worth market.
 There are also several entertainment-based projects in the works including the launch of GoodHomeTV, a new furniture-shopping network.
-Grant also plans for finish writing the second book in the Project 14 series, Project 14: Blood Moon on the Bayou.
+Grant also plans to finish writing the second book in the Project 14 series, Project 14: Blood Moon on the Bayou.
 Grant Kauffman holds a BA in Broadcast Journalism from the University of Nebraska-Lincoln.
 Project 14: The Legend of Beelzebub’s Bluff and Rattlebone Tales Vol. 1 are available at amazon.com